Why Hire a Doula? Is it Really Worth the Expense?

 The mothers significant other, family member or friend is her primary birth partner, not the doula.
 The doula supports both of them, modeling to and assisting the birth partner, making sure they get rest as well so they can better support the mother even more effectively and sustainably.

-A doula’s support gives you an advantage to help achieve your ideal birth.
+A doula’s support gives you the advantage to help achieve your ideal birth.

-You can learn more about Molly and her work as a doula at: Birth Advantage Doula Services.
+You can learn more about Molly and her work as a doula at Doulas of Bellingham.